Recognize the early signs and symptoms of pregnancy

 4. Chronic fatigue

-5. Nausea and stomach pain
+5. Nausea and stomach ache

-Again, it's a matter of hormones:
+Once again, it's a question of hormones:

 6. Frequent urination

-7. Mood and Emotional Changes
+7. Mood and emotional changes

 8. Disturbed sleep